emberjs/rfcs/text/0000-router-service.md

  - codifying and expanding the supported public API for the `transition` object that is currently passed to `Route` hooks.

+ - introducing the `get-route-info` template helper
+ - introducing the `#with-route-info` template keyword
- - introducing the concept of dynamically-scoped routing info.
+ - introducing the `readsRouteInfo` static property on `Component` and `Helper`.

 These topics are closely related because they share a unified `RouteInfo` type, which will be described in detail.